 Therapy is an investment of both time and resources.
 In Alberta, many clinics reference guidance from the Psychologists’ Association of Alberta (PAA), which recommends $235 for a 50-minute session (effective January 1, 2025).
 Individual providers may set fees above or below this benchmark depending on designation, experience, and structure.

-At ShiftGrit Edmonton, fees vary by provider tier and designation.
-For example:
+At ShiftGrit Edmonton, fees vary by provider tier.
+See how our pricing works below.

 - Registered Psychologists generally align with provincial guidance.